platelet-app/platelet/README.md

 It can be deployed to AWS using Amplify or can be used fully offline with no online synchronization.

 If you're interested in developing on Platelet please take a look at [CONTRIBUTING](CONTRIBUTING.md).

+## Setting up

+The easiest way to install Platelet is to connect a branch on GitHub to Amplify through the AWS console.

+### Cognito

+Add these groups to Cognito with highest precedence for SUPER and ADMIN second:

+`SUPER`
+`ADMIN`
+`COORDINATOR`
+`RIDER`
+`USER`

+Under Sign-up experience, add a custom attribute: `tenantId`

+### Function parameters

+Set `PLATELET_WELCOME_EMAIL` and `PLATELET_DOMAIN_NAME` environment variables  using the Amplify CLI.

+`PLATELET_WELCOME_EMAIL` is the email address that any registration emails will be sent from.

+`PLATELET_DOMAIN_NAME` should be the URL (without "https://") where the app is hosted.
+This will be used to point users to the URL in registration emails.

+### AWS SES

+You will need to apply to AWS for unrestricted sending of emails.